A Tight Runtime Analysis for the $(\mu + \lambda)$ EA: Lower Bounds

 \section{Lower Bounds}

 In this section, we show the lower bounds corresponding to the upper bounds we proved in the previous section.
 They in particular imply the lower bounds for the \mea given in~\cite{Witt06} and the \lea given in~\cite{DoerrK15}.
 Hence our proof method is a unified approach to both these algorithms as well.
+The arguments we use do not consider selection phase at all, thus they hold also for all functions with a unique optimum and for other selection mechanisms, including the \commaea.

 The main problem when proving lower bounds for population-based algorithms is that many individuals which are created during the run of the EA are removed at some stage by selection operations.
 This creates a complicated population dynamics, which is very hard to follow via mathematical means.